mayeb1/disquaire/README.rst

 Before to start the program, you have to setup all packages in requirements.txt

+You can use the program whithout wxPython, however there will not be graphics interface

 STEP 3:

 main.py file lunch the program:

-you can add argument like (-a,--p,-d,-g)
+you can add argument like (-a,--p,-d,-g, -m)

 -a allow you to add in the console movies